 Illinois is known as the Land of Lincoln – Chicago, in the northeast part of the state, provides a great cultural and economic hub while other parts of the state are rich with agriculture and natural resources.
-The cities and many suburbs in Illinois are a great place for investors to consider buying a rental property as there are options for every budget.
+The cities and many suburbs in Illinois are great places for investors to consider buying a rental property as there are options for every budget.
 For our recommendations on exactly where to invest in this state, take a look at our Illinois state rental investment report – keep reading for more information on Illinois landlord-tenant law.

 Laws that impact the rental market, landlords, and tenants are constantly being decided in states.
 Make sure you know what’s on your ballot – find Illinois voting information here.